Churchill Special School SEND Information Report

 - In KS4 Students are offered Travel Training in order to support transition to Post-16 education and independence.

 - Before leaving Churchill pupils and parents will be involved in activities to promote preparation for adulthood, employment and independent living.
-We have a functional flat in our KS5 area which will enhance our ability to offer relevant and useful life skills, in a practical way, to older pupils such as preparing simple meals, keeping the food preparation area clean and organised, doing laundry and bed making.
+We have a functional flat which will enhance our ability to offer relevant and useful life skills, in a practical way, to older pupils such as preparing simple meals, keeping the food preparation area clean and organised, doing laundry and bed making.

 How can I raise concerns and be involved in supporting my child?

-- Parents/carers are invited to Pupil Review Day interviews three times during the year – the SENCo will attend meetings where further support is needed.
+- Parents/carers are invited to Parents Evening three times during the year – the SENCo will attend meetings where further support is needed.
 This is an opportunity to discuss progress and any concerns.

 - In addition to the school’s policy of communicating and reporting to parents/carers, the SENCo can be contacted at any time by phone or email regarding any concerns - appointments may also be made to meet with the SENCo.